flutter/samples/add_to_app/README.md

 ### `android_books` and `ios_books (TODO)`

 These apps integrate the `flutter_books` module using the simpler build-together project setup.
-They simulate a mock scenario where an existing books catalog list app already exists.
+They simulate a mock scenario where an existing book catalog list app already exists.
 Flutter is used to implement an additional book details page.